rso-ec-project/reservations-microservice/README.md

 ## Configuration

 This microservice is configured using Environment Variables.
 Currently, only configuration for the database is required.
+The HOST_IP variable is used to find the Consul server either locally or in a cluster.
 The password is safely stored in Kubernetes Secrets, while other information is provided during the deployment process on the Cluster.

 ## Endpoints